ge-high-assurance/RACK/Turnstile-Example/README.md

 # Turnstile-Example Explained
-The purpose this directory is to demonstrate the following using our [Turnstile example](https://github.com/ge-high-assurance/RACK/wiki/Turnstile-Example):
+The purpose of this directory is to demonstrate the following using our [Turnstile example](https://github.com/ge-high-assurance/RACK/wiki/Turnstile-Example):
 * ontology overlay
 * CDR usage and instance data
 * data ingestion package along with a Load-TurnstileData.sh script